Memory in the Age of AI Agents: Form: What Carries Memory?

 \paragraph{Multimodal} Multimodal memory systems store information in the form of discrete token-level units extracted from raw multimodal data, such as images, video frames, audio segments, and text, enabling agents to capture, compress, and retrieve knowledge across channels and over long spans of experience.
 In wearable and egocentric settings, early work such as Ego-LLaVA~\citep{shenEncodeStoreRetrieveAugmentingHuman2024} captures first-person video and converts it into lightweight language descriptions.
 Memoro~\citep{DBLP:conf/chi/ZulfikarCM24} follows a similar philosophy but uses speech-to-text to form embedding-based memory chunks.
 Building on this direction, Livia~\citep{DBLP:journals/corr/abs-2509-05298} incorporates long-term user memory into an AR system with emotional awareness, applying forgetting curves and pruning strategies.

 For video understanding, the emphasis shifts toward separating transient visual cues from enduring contextual information.
 MovieChat~\citep{DBLP:conf/cvpr/SongCWZZWCG0ZLH24} adopts a short-term/long-term split, storing recent frame features.
 MA-LMM~\citep{heMALMMMemoryAugmentedLarge2024} pushes this further with a dual-bank design—one storing raw visual features and the other retaining query embeddings.
 VideoAgent~\citep{wangVideoAgentLongFormVideo2024} adopts a more semantically organized approach, maintaining a temporal memory of textual clip descriptions alongside object-level memory that tracks entities across frames.
 In interactive video generation, Context-as-Memory~\citep{DBLP:journals/corr/abs-2506-03141} shows that simply storing previously generated frames as memory can also be highly effective.
+WorldMM~\citep{yeo2025worldmmdynamicmultimodalmemory} constructs multiple mutually reinforcing memory modules that capture information in both textual and visual modalities.

 In embodied scenarios, memory becomes inherently tied to spatial structure and ongoing interaction.
 KARMA~\citep{wangKARMAAugmentingEmbodied2025} introduces a two-tier memory system: long-term memory stores static objects in a 3D scene graph, while short-term memory tracks object positions and state changes.
 Embodied VideoAgent~\citep{DBLP:journals/corr/abs-2501-00358} also builds persistent object memories but fuses them with first-person video and additional embodied sensors.
 Mem2Ego~\citep{DBLP:journals/corr/abs-2502-14254} extends this idea to navigation by separating global maps, landmark descriptions, and visitation histories into three distinct memory stores.
 Complementing these task-driven designs, MEMENTO~\citep{DBLP:journals/corr/abs-2505-16348} provides an evaluation framework that treats multimodal interaction history as an agent’s memory, enabling systematic assessment of how well embodied systems utilize accumulated perceptual experience.